jon-shanks/docker-handy_tools/README.md

 or build support for those tools to install at run time.
 This container will manage the tools in one place allowing you to essentially mount this into each running container.

+# Example
+docker run --name handytools jshanks/handy_tools docker run -ti --volumes-from=handytools ununtu /bin/sh

 # Location
-All tools are under / i.e.
+All tools are under /tools i.e.
- /etcdctl
- /envconsul
- /confd
+ /tools/etcdctl
+ /tools/envconsul
+ /tools/confd